jpa99/misc/README.md

-# HACKRICE 8 FIRST TIMERS TRACK
+# HackRice 8 First Timers Track

 **Borrowed from a Post updated by Matt Makai on December 13, 2017.
 Originally posted on June 04, 2016.**